kshiroky/DataCon/ReadMe.md

-for appropriate work of the program run \n pip install -r requirements.txt
+for appropriate work of the program run pip install -r requirements.txt